MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 ### Adoption considerations

 - Viva Connections can only be accessed in Microsoft Teams.
 If your organization isn't already using Microsoft Teams, you'll need to [plan the adoption of Microsoft Teams](https://adoption.microsoft.com/microsoft-teams/) alongside [Viva Connections](https://adoption.microsoft.com/viva/).
-- Make adoption easy for end-users by [pre-pinning the app in Teams](/viva/connections/add-viva-connections-app#then-customize-the-app-settings) while picking settings (Viva Connections is auto-enabled by default in Teams).
+- Make adoption easy for end-users by [pre-pinning the app in Teams](/viva/connections/add-viva-connections-app#then-customize-the-app-settings) while picking settings.
+This only needs to be done once (Viva Connections is auto-enabled by default in Teams).
 - Find [early adopters and champions](https://adoption.microsoft.com/roles/champion/) and create ways to extend their enthusiasm to the rest of the organization.
 - Plan to engage with users where they typically meet and share information (for example, if your organization already meets in Teams, plan to post in channels.)
 - Determine who and where questions about Viva Connections should go to.
 Consider using [Viva Engage](https://support.microsoft.com/office/join-and-create-a-community-in-yammer-56aaf591-1fbc-4160-ba26-0c4723c23fd6), a [SharePoint site](https://support.microsoft.com/office/create-a-site-in-sharepoint-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8), or a [Teams channels](https://support.microsoft.com/office/create-a-channel-in-teams-fda0b75e-5b90-4fb8-8857-7e102b014525) allow users to ask questions or see commonly asked questions.